flysherlockair/cleanflight-dev/docs/PID tuning.md

 The I term corrects small, long term errors.
 If it is set too low, the craft's attitude will slowly drift.
 If it is set too high, the craft will oscillate (but with slower oscillations than with P being set too high).

 The D term attempts to increase system stability by monitoring the rate of change in the error.
-If the error is changing slowly (so the P and I terms aren't having enough impact on reaching the target) the D term causes an increase in the correction in order to reach the target sooner.
 If the error is rapidly converging to zero, the D term causes the strength of the correction to be backed off in order to avoid overshooting the target.

 ## PID controllers